-In addition, you have the option to give up part of your pension earned by pensionable service from 1 October 2002 (in the region of one-quarter), to secure an additional lump sum.
+You have the option to give up part of your pension (in the region of one-quarter), to secure a lump sum.
 Details of the options will be provided to you by the Scheme administrator shortly before your retirement.
 The terms of exchange vary from time to time and with a member's age, but currently each £1 per annum of pension given up at age 60 or 65 produces a lump sum of £15.00 or £13.80 respectively.

-Exchanging pension for additional dependant's pension
+Exchanging your lump sum for additional

+pension

-You may choose to give up some of your pension in return for an increase in your Widow's/Widower's/civil partner's pension.
+You may choose to give up some of your pension in return for an increase in your widow's/widower's/civil partner's pension.
 Your local HR department can give you more information.
 You must make your decision before you retire - once the Scheme starts paying your benefits, they cannot be changed.